triplea-game/dice-server-js/README.md

          - `valid`: A Boolean indicating if the integrity could be confirmed.
 - POST `/register`:
    - Required Parameters (POST Body, urlencoded):
-      - `email` String: An email a confirmation email will be sent to.
+      - `email` String: The email a confirmation email will be sent to.
    - A request to this endpoint sends an email to the specified email with a random 512-bit token that is only saved in the RAM and will expire after a maximum amount of 60 minutes.
 - POST `/register/:token`:
    - `:token` Parameter: